Malet coup of 1812

 The Malet coup of 1812 was an attempted coup d'état in Paris, France, aimed at removing Napoleon I, then campaigning in Russia, from power.
-The coup was engineered by Republican general Claude François de Malet, a republican who had consistently opposed Napoleon.
+The coup was engineered by general Claude François de Malet, a republican who had consistently opposed Napoleon.

 Malet used forged documents to convince French National Guard officers in Paris that Napoleon had died, enabling him to take control of elements of the guard and use them to arrest various government ministers.
 However, when Malet attempted to take control of the Paris garrison, an officer recognised the documents as fakes and arrested him.

 After Malet's arrest, the coup collapsed, and the leading conspirators were executed.

 Malet's opposition to Napoleon

 Claude François de Malet was born in 1754.
 He distinguished himself in the French Revolutionary Wars and slowly became disenchanted with Napoleon Bonaparte.
 Malet opposed the Corsican general's rise to the position of First Consul.
 Malet, by 1804 a brigadier general, resigned his commission after Napoleon was crowned Emperor of the French.

 After his resignation, Malet was made governor of Pavia, then of Rome, both of which were under French control.
 After Napoleon's stepson, Eugène de Beauharnais, Viceroy of Italy accused Malet of conspiring against Napoleon, he was removed from his position and imprisoned in France.
 Malet was permitted to retire to a sanatorium in 1812, at the request of his wife.